Timur-Cheryapov/gif-explorer/README.md

 GIF is an experimental app for exploring most popular GIFs at the moment.
 You can easily swipe liked or disliked GIFs to sort them into different categories like in Tinder app!

 This app was made as a training project.
+The main focus was to create smooth animations of the stack of GIFs.

 https://github.com/Timur-Cheryapov/gif-explorer/assets/133137198/e7a2ddad-8cbf-4894-90ab-f4ed85ec8cba